 Pregnancy is an exciting time for many moms-to-be, but what's not so great?
 The annoying symptoms that come with growing a baby, like nausea, fatigue, achy joints and back pain (thanks to your budding bump).

-In fact, the American College of Obstetricians and Gynecologists (ACOG) encourages healthy pregnant women to exercise to prevent unhealthy weight gain, constipation, back pain and gestational diabetes.
+In fact, the American College of Obstetricians and Gynecologists (ACOG) encourages healthy pregnant people to exercise to prevent unhealthy weight gain, constipation, back pain and gestational diabetes.
 As always, it's best to get the green light from your doctor before starting a new workout routine or making adjustments to an existing one.

 The Benefits of Yoga During Pregnancy